GrowthEngineAI/charts/charts/redismod-ha/README.md

 [Redis](http://redis.io/) is an advanced key-value cache and store.
 It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets, sorted sets, bitmaps and hyperloglogs.

+This version includes support for Redis Modules such as RedisSearch, RedisJSON, etc.

 ## TL;DR

 ```bash